reactjs/react.dev/content/blog/2018-09-10-introducing-the-react-profiler.md

 ### Component chart

 Sometimes it's useful to see how many times a particular component rendered while you were profiling.
-The component chart chart provides this information in the form of a bar chart.
+The component chart provides this information in the form of a bar chart.
 Each bar in the chart represents a time when the component rendered.
 The color and height of each bar corresponds to how long the component took to render _relative to other components_ in a particular commit.